Okarine/folder-storage/READMe.md

 ### Launching the application

 1. To run the project, you need to install node.js.
-You can do this on the [official website](https://nodejs.org/en/).Recommended version LTS.
+You can do this on the [official website](https://nodejs.org/en/).
+Recommended version is LTS.
 After downloading, install via the regular installer.

 2. In the terminal check the node version